SyncholisticMG/gh/SecondDraft/chapter1/d_story.md

 of its love.
 You believe as much already if you follow a prophetic religion.
 The prophets tell of a a story already written.

-Do not diminish your position as a living and sentient being.
+Do not diminish our position as a living and sentient being.
 You are creating within this world.
-Your free will choices unfold the story.
+Our free will choices unfold the story.
 As the story unfolds, you receive the blessings of the particular experience.
 Never feel overwhelmed or helpless.
 We are truly connected to the outcome of our unique choices.
 As we get further into this